openstack/python-openstackclient/doc/source/command-options.rst

 The :doc:`Human Interface Guide <humaninterfaceguide>` describes the guildelines for option names and usage.
 In short:
   * All option names shall be GNU-style long names (two leading dashes).
-  * Some global options may have short nmaes, generally limited to those defined in support libraries such as ``cliff``.
+  * Some global options may have short names, generally limited to those defined in support libraries such as ``cliff``.

 General Command Options